Session 20

 interface of

-.
+make-lex-addr.
 What information does it need to do its job?
-I can incorporate this new information intolexical-address
+I can incorporate this new information intolexical-addressnow.

 (Aside: This is one of the ideas behind test-driven design in agile software development.)

-new information in order to do its job.
-It needs to know all
+information in order to do its job.
+It needs to know all of

 Consider this case:

-needs to the list of variables declared in each block along the
+function needs to the list of variables declared in each

-way: the inner two, to know that 'b
+block along the way: the inner two, to know that

 To compute a lexical address for a variable reference, we look at declarations in the current block first, then declarations in the block that contains the current block, then declarations in the block that contains that block, and so on, until we find a matching parameter.